 On June 1, 2017, the Internal Revenue Service (IRS) designated

 To become certified, a PEO must apply to the IRS and provide extensive background information.
-In total, less than 3%
+In total, about 6%

 of U.S. PEOs have been designated as CPEOs.* For a list of CPEOs, click here